-My name is Carlo Ierna and I’m currently working as a part-time, fixed-term lecturer in history of philosophy at the Radboud University Nijmegen and the Free University Amsterdam.
+My name is Carlo Ierna and I’m currently working as a part-time, fixed-term lecturer in history of philosophy at the Radboud University Nijmegen, Leiden University, and the Free University Amsterdam.

 I’ve previously been part-time, fixed-term lecturer at the Vrije Universiteit Amsterdam in 2017 (feb-mar and sep-oct) and 2018 (feb-mar) and the University of Groningen (2016-2018).

-During 2017 I was part of the research team working on the project “From Logical Objectivism to Reism: Bolzano and the School of Brentano”, together with Robin Rollinger and Hynek Janousek, and member of the department of contemporary continental philosophy of the Institute of Philosophy at the Czech Academy of the Sciences.
+During 2017 I was part of the research team working on the project “From Logical Objectivism to Reism: Bolzano and the School of Brentano”, together with Robin Rollinger and Hynek Janousek, and member of the Institute of Philosophy at the Czech Academy of the Sciences.

 From January to May 2014 I was a Visiting Fellow in Philosophy at Harvard and in the summer of 2015 at the Brentano Archives in Graz.